loaielhady/loaielhady/README.md

 </div>

-What I bring from IT Ops: patience under pressure, root-cause troubleshooting, documentation discipline, and respect for uptime.
-What I'm building now: the automation, scripting, and cloud skills to operate infrastructure at scale instead of one machine at a time.
+What I bring together: a **Computer Science degree** (algorithms, systems, software fundamentals) and **5 years of IT operations** (patience under pressure, root-cause troubleshooting, documentation discipline, respect for uptime).
+DevOps is the discipline that needs exactly both — which is why this transition isn't a leap, it's a fit.

 ---